Learning from and Teaching Older Workers

 There are several things US industry should start doing immediately:

-- Create mentoring opportunities so that knowledge transfer becomes a key contribution factor and is measured in terms of younger employee retention and ability to execute.
+- Create mentoring opportunities so that knowledge transfer becomes a key contributing factor and is measured in terms of younger employee retention and ability to execute.

 - Develop programs that cater to the older workforce, such as additional time off, even if they are not employees with seniority.
 Give them time to spend time with families.

 - Increase opportunities to learn.
-Consider reciprocal mentoring, were the younger employees share their knowledge of technology with older workers.
+Consider reciprocal mentoring, where the younger employees share their knowledge of technology with older workers.